Farakka Port

+The port is used occasionally for river cruise stops.

 Terminal

 The floating terminal built on the Farakka port is 4800 square meters in size.
 It is designed for coal transport.
 The Farakka Terminal has been built at Feeder Canal.
 This terminal has been built by the International Water Transport Corporation.
 Jindal group transported coal to this terminal or port.
 Here, the small ship or barge coal of 150 tons capacity marshalled.

 However, the port's terminal is useful for navigating vessels of 1500 to 2000 tonnes of DWT power.
 The navigability of the waterway will increase rapidly during the year if the water supply of the port increases rapidly.
 When the port and National Waterway 1 are fully operational, the port has a plan to transport 9 million tons of coal.